babak4/OneMillionDocs/README.md

 ## 2. PostgreSQL ##
 * Vagrant file for PostgreSQL 11.2 can be found <a href="https://github.com/babak4/OneMillionDocs/blob/master/vagrant_boxes/PostgreSQL/Vagrantfile">here</a>.
     * using default "postgres" database
-    * DDL statement for creating the table/index can be found here
+    * DDL statement for creating the table/index can be found <a href="https://github.com/babak4/OneMillionDocs/blob/master/vagrant_boxes/PostgreSQL/scripts/DDL.sql">here</a>.

 ### Recorded Times ###
 Run 1: 606 Secs<br/>